mthl/guix-artwork/website/drafts/grafts-continued.md

 retrieves the result.
 This form of dynamic dependency also benefits from the gathering machinery discussed above.

-# Conclusions
+# Conclusion

-This is a long article on what may look like a fine point of Guix design and implementation, but there’s so much to say about it!
-Indeed, it took time to reach the current implementation.
-Grafts are key to the use of functional deployment in production because they enable for security updates.
+This is a long article on what may look like a fine point of Guix design and implementation, but there’s much to say about it!
+Grafts are key to the use of functional deployment in production because they enable quick security updates, and it’s a lot better if they don’t harm the user experience.

+The pre-1.1.0 implementation of grafts had a negative impact on the user interface and on performance, which was due to the sequential handling of grafts, one package at a time.
+In 1.1.0 we addressed it by using delimited continuations to gather dynamic dependencies such as grafts, perform builds in bulk, and resume each derivation computation.

+As it turned out, the implementation of dynamic dependencies raises lots of interesting design and implementation issues, and it’s probably not the end of the road!